jchiu21/jchiu21/README.md

 ## Hi, I'm Jamie 👋
 - 📚 2nd Year CS student at Toronto Metropolitan University
 - 💻 Passionate about software engineering (especially back-end development)
+- 💡 Driven in building innovative solutions and learning new technologies
 - 💼 Seeking 2025 summer internships to gain hands on experience in the industry

 ## Currently Learning